Yamsat/week_6_homework_2/README.md

 We analyse real estate market in San Francisco from 2010 to 2016 using python visualing techniques.

-We especaiily employ interactive charts so that readers can easily spot and focus on information they are searching.
+We especially employ interactive charts so that readers can easily spot and focus on information they are searching.
-For this purpose we mainly use Plotly and hvplot
+For this purpose we mainly use plotly and hvplot libraries.

 This analysis consists of the following two jupyter files.